 Chicken, Sweet Potato, and Bacon Casserole FAQs

-Author Betty Rosbottom says if you can find sweet potatoes that are actually labeled “yams,” use them; they’re perfect for this meal.
 Two types of sweet potato are available in the United States.
 One has pale tan skin and light orange flesh, while the other (often erroneously labeled “yam” in the supermarket) has darker skin and rich, copper-hued flesh.
 The latter variety (with its bright orange color) is the one she prefers to use in this recipe.

 What parts of this dish can be made ahead of time?

-The casserole can be prepared up to instruction 5 a day ahead.
-Cool, cover, and refrigerate, then let it sit at room temperature for 30 minutes before proceeding.
 You can also make the sauce, then cool, cover, and refrigerate separately for up to 1 day.
 Gently reheat over low temperature before combining with the rest of the ingredients and cooking.

-A chicken, sweet potato, and bacon casserole in an oval dish, topped with melted cheese
+A chicken, sweet potato, and bacon casserole in an oval dish, topped with melted cheese.

 Chicken, Sweet Potato, and Bacon Casserole